Abandoned Cart Recovery Emails

 Skip if the customer entered the workflow -> In the last -> 3 (Days)

-If he fails to complete the purchase within that 1 hour, the cart will be considered as abandoned and the first abandoned cart recovery will go out to the customer at 11:00 AM.
+If he fails to complete the purchase within that 1 hour, the cart will be considered abandoned and the first abandoned cart recovery will go out to the customer at 11:00 AM.

 Retainful generates a unique cart recovery URL for each abandoned cart.
 When the email is sent, customers can click on the "Finish checking out" button to recover their cart and complete the purchase.